Nollamara

 Nollamara is a suburb of Perth, Western Australia.
 Its local government area is the City of Stirling.

 The name "Nollamara" is a Noongar word for the flowering plant Macropidia, commonly known as the black kangaroo paw.

 The suburb is less than 10 km away from the Perth central business district and is approximately 11 km from Trigg beach.
 Previously known as a lower income area, Nollamara has gone through a period of gentrification over the past decade that continues on to this day.
 Older homes are being replaced with new townhomes and there has been a surge in young families and professionals populating the suburb.
 The area is characterized by extensive trees, parks and recreational facilities.
 The newly renovated Des Penman Reserve is a good example of this as it includes tennis, soccer, lawn-bowls, playground, shaded lunch areas and BBQ facilities.
 Parts of Nollamara are elevated, providing views of surrounding neighbourhoods.

 Nollamara borders prominent areas such as Yokine and Dianella that are host to multimillion-dollar homes.
 A newly developed Flinders Street and Wanneroo Road provide easy access to Leederville, Subiaco, Northbridge and the Perth CBD.

 Transport

 The suburb is served by a number of Transperth bus routes operated by Swan Transit and Path Transit.
 The 371 (Mirrabooka-Yokine) covers Nollamara Shopping Centre and Flinders Street.
 The 384 (Mirrabooka-Perth) covers the Nollamara Shopping Centre and Wanneroo Road.
-The 970X and 970 (Mirrabooka-Perth) covers Flinders Street and inner portions of the suburb, the 389 (Wanneroo-Perth) and the 385/386 (Marangaroo-Perth) covers Wanneroo Road south to Perth, the 371 (Warwick-Mirrabooka) and 415 (Stirling-Mirrabooka) covers Ravenswood Drive in the north.
+The 970X and 970 (Landsdale-Perth) covers Flinders Street and inner portions of the suburb, the 389 (Wanneroo-Perth) and the 386/386X (Marangaroo-Perth) covers Wanneroo Road south to Perth, the 371 (Warwick-Bayswater) and 415 (Stirling-Mirrabooka) covers Ravenswood Drive in the north.